You should understand these concepts and terms when working with the Data Governance Broker Auth API.

 - Otherwise, processing will fall through to the reCAPTCHA authenticator.
 At this point, the reCAPTCHA authenticator is necessary but not sufficient.
 If it fails, then the flow will not be satisfied, because the enforcement criterion is required-stop-on-failure.

 - As mentioned, the reCAPTCHA authenticator is not sufficient on its own.
 If it succeeds, then processing must continue to the Registration authenticator.
 At this point, there are no other identity authenticators, so the Registration authenticator must succeed for the flow to be satisfied.

 Notice how the combination of ordering and enforcement criteria was used to create a coupling between the reCAPTCHA and Registration identity authenticators.

 A flow represents a distinct phase during authentication processing.
 The Auth API presents a flow to the auth UI as a JSON document consisting of identity authenticator fields, plus fields that are specific to the flow.
-The auth UI authenticates an end user by modifying the flow and submitting it back to the Auth API using PUT.
+The auth UI retrieves a flow by making a GET request; it authenticates an end user by modifying the flow and submitting it back to the Auth API using PUT.

 All flows — with the exception of the Consent Flow — are associated with a single authentication chain.
 Each authentication chain governs which identity authenticators are accepted and required by the flow.

 The Login Flow establishes the identity of the end user and creates a session.

 Second Factor Flow